Yvonne V. Delk: Early life and education

 Yvonne Virginia Delk was born in Norfolk, Virginia on April 15, 1939, the third child born to her parents, Marcus Thomas Delk Sr. and Cora Elizabeth Chambers Delk.
 Delk recalls that her parents had lost a child prior to her birth and that her mother, Cora, experienced Delk's birth as a moment of rejuvenation.
 Delk credits this origin story of healing as a seed that fostered her focus on spirituality.
 In Norfolk, Delk's family experienced the impacts of Jim Crow laws, threats of violence, redlining, and other forms of anti-Black racism.
 Due to redlining, the family lived in the city's red light district.
 Although her father worked on the maintenance staff at Norfolk State College, he also took on additional jobs, including woodcutter, grave digger, and shipyard worker, in order to provide for the family.

 Delk was encouraged by her family members to lead a life of spiritual devotion.
 Her mother, Cora, fostered this devotion by saying "No matter where life takes you, Yvonne, remember who you are and whose you are."
 Delk was also influenced by the example of her grandmother, Julia Anna Pope Delk, a minister in the United Holy Church and a co-founder of the church's Woman's Home and Foreign Missionary Department in 1917.

-Yvonne's religious education started in the home and at church, but she also attended a summer camp sponsored by the Convention of the South at Franklinton Center at Bricks in Whitakers, North Carolina.
+Yvonne's religious education started at home and at church, but she also attended a summer camp sponsored by the Convention of the South at Franklinton Center at Bricks in Whitakers, North Carolina.
 Franklinton Center, located on the grounds of a former college for previously enslaved persons, Brick Junior College, drew Delk toward an understanding of history, suffering, and spirituality and contributed to her focus on Christian education and the struggle for liberty.
-At Franklinton and in her home church, Delk met additional mentors that encouraged her to pursue training in Christian education.
+At Franklinton and in her home church, Delk met additional mentors who encouraged her to pursue training in Christian education.
 These mentors included Leila Waite Anderson, a traveling Christian educator, and Rev. Percel O. Alston, a superintendent of Christian education for the Convention of the South.
 Delk completed three Christian education programs prior to graduating from high school, served as a camp counselor at Franklinton Center, and taught Vacation Bible School and other Christian education programs in Black churches during her college years.

 Delk graduated from high school in 1957 and began attending an HBCU, Norfolk State College.
 While in college, she joined the NAACP Youth Council of Virginia.
-As a young activist, she participated in organizing 103 sit-ins in segregated businesses in Norflok, Virginia.
+As a young activist, she participated in organizing 103 sit-ins in segregated businesses in Norfolk, Virginia.
 Following the efforts of the Youth Council in Norfolk, the city's lunch counters were desegregated on July 23, 1960.